php-runtime/runtime/README.md

 you need (you guessed it) a `Runtime`.
 It is a class that looks at the black box to figure out what input it requires and handles the output.

-Consider this small application that returns an UUID.
+Consider this small application that returns a UUID.

 ```php
 namespace Acme;